 Does ZeroEntropy support EU-only processing, and how do I select the EU instance when creating the project?

-Quick Answer: Yes — ZeroEntropy offers an EU-region endpoint (
+Quick Answer: Yes.
+ZeroEntropy supports EU-only processing via a dedicated EU-region endpoint (

-eu-api.zeroentropy.dev) for EU-only processing.
-To use it, create your project as usual, then point your SDK or HTTP calls to the EU host so all ingestion, embeddings, and search traffic stays within EU infrastructure.
+eu-api.zeroentropy.dev).
+To use it, you create your project as usual, then point your SDK or HTTP calls to the EU base URL so all ingestion, embeddings, and search stay within EU infrastructure.

 Frequently Asked Questions

-Does ZeroEntropy support EU-only processing for my data?
+Does ZeroEntropy support EU-only processing and data residency?

 Expanded Explanation: